-See instead AGING Studies.
+See instead courses listed under AGING (AGE) Studies.

 Geography (GEO)

 GEO 1210 Introduction to Geography

 Basic concepts, terms, and methods of geography and the physical and cultural regions of the world, the United States, and Michigan; relationship between the diversity of humans and the physical environment; major world, regional, and local patterns and processes.